 Ala Kahakai National Historic Trail

 This 175-mile corridor and trail network runs along the west coast of the Big Island of Hawaii through ancient Hawaiian settlement sites and sacred spaces as well as four other national parks on the island: Hawaii Volcanoes National Park, Pu’uhonua o Honaunau National Historical Park, Kaloko-Honokohau National Historical Park, and Pu’ukohola National Historic Site.
 Most of the hiking along this historic trail is easy and accessible.
 All parts of it offer stunning views and opportunities to discover Hawaii’s unique history in the midst of natural beauty right beside the mighty Pacific Ocean.

 Biscayne National Park

-Just south of bustling Miami, Florida, is Biscayne National Park.
-A network of small islands of mangrove forest, offshore barrier reefs, and the surround Biscayne Bay, it’s not surprising that 95% of this park is actually water.
+Just south of bustling Miami, Florida is Biscayne National Park, a network of small islands of mangrove forest, offshore barrier reefs, and the surrounding Biscayne Bay.
+Not surprisingly, 95% of this park is actually water.
 The park is a dream for anyone who loves to scuba dive or snorkel and boasts some of the best conditions for diving in the lower 48 states.
 Marine life abounds here…and so do shipwrecks.
 There are more than 40 documented wrecks, some of which date back to the 16th century and are accessible to even novice snorkelers.
 Despite being so close to metropolitan Miami, visitors should have plenty of elbow room whenever they go — especially if they’re there to get in or on the water!

 Bering Land Bridge National Preserve